 Take your pick.
 These (and more) are all valid answers.
-But really, when it comes down to it, you should vlog if you want to vlog.
-If you find yourself thinking “Hey, these experiences are really cool, maybe someone else will feel the same way!”, there’s your answer.
+But really, when it comes down to it, you should vlog if you want to.
+If you find yourself thinking “Hey, these experiences are really cool, maybe someone else will feel the same!”, there’s your answer.
 There are a lot of viable reasons to start a vlog.

 For those who don’t necessarily have an established audience, don’t worry about it.
-A vlog is a great way to document your growth as a content creator.
+Vlogging is a great way to document your growth as you become a YouTube creator.
 It will also give you much-needed practice in front of and behind the camera, as well as in post-production.
-Who knows, maybe one of your vlogs will gain serious traction for one reason or another, and that can help push your main content.
+Who knows, maybe one of your videos will gain serious traction for one reason or another, and that can help push your main YouTube channel.

 Committing to a vlog is also useful because of the first word in this sentence: Committing.
 If you have a vlog that you’re dedicated to maintaining, it will help hold you accountable.
 It will guarantee that you have something to create.

 Believe it or not, a business could absolutely benefit from vlogs, and it may not even take much more effort or cost to do so.

 You can discuss your products or services, as well as the goings-on behind the scenes of your company.
 This would absolutely serve to put some personality and relatability to your company’s presence online.